Here’s Why You Can’t Pursue Happiness And Be Happy

 There are two reasons why Pinky was wrong.
 First, the obvious, no research applies to all of us who feature in the current humanity.

 Anyone can tell you that holidays do raise your happiness levels.
-There was a recent research which questioned 17,000 people from 17 countries.
-The report, published as Travel is The Secret to True Happiness, highlighted the following:
+This research asked 17,000 people from 17 countries to find the following:

-• 77 per cent book a holiday to cheer themselves up when they’re in need of a happiness boost.
+• 77% of people book a holiday to cheer themselves up when they need a happiness boost.

-• 50 per cent of people think holidays are more vital to their happiness than landing a dream job.
+• 50% of people think holidays are more vital to their happiness than landing a dream job.

-• 49 per cent say it brings them more positive feelings than their own wedding day.
+• 49% say it brings them more positive feelings than their own wedding day.

 pursue happiness